(Updates prices, adds details, comments)

 By Wanfeng Zhou

-NEW YORK, June 7 (Reuters) - Global stocks rose on Thursday after China unexpectedly cut interest rates to shore up its flagging economy, while the dollar gained against the euro after Federal Reserve Chairman Ben Bernanke dampened expectations that further measures to boost the U.S. economy were imminent.
+NEW YORK, June 7 (Reuters) - Global stocks and the euro rose o n T hursday after China unexpectedly cut interest rates to shore up growth, but optimism was tempered by Federal Reserve Chairman Ben Bernanke, who disappointed investors looking for further stimulus for the U.S. economy.

 Hopes that central banks in the United States and Europe would act to bolster the global economy had driven world shares up more than 3 percent this week after steep losses in May.

-China’s interest rate cut helped boost U.S. companies linked to China’s commodity-hungry industrial complex.
-U.S. Steel Corp climbed 1.1 percent to $20.25 percent, and miner Freeport-McMoRan Copper & Gold Inc edged up 0.6 percent to $33.87.
-The S&P Materials index gained 0.6 percent.
+China’s interest rate cut helped boost U.S. companies linked to its commodity-hungry industrial complex.
+U.S. Steel Corp climbed 1.7 percent to $20.38, and miner Freeport-McMoRan Copper & Gold Inc edged up 1 percent to $33.98.
+The S&P Materials index gained 1 percent.

 China’s first rate cut since the global financial crisis underlined heightened concern among policymakers worldwide that the euro area’s deepening debt problems are threatening economic growth.

-The decision by China’s central bank to cut benchmark rates by 25 basis points lifted oil prices on expectations that faster growth in the world’s largest energy consumer could boost demand.
+The news had earlier boosted oil prices on expectations that faster growth in the world’s largest energy consumer could boost demand.
+But gains faded after Bernanke’s comments.

 U.S. Treasuries prices erased losses after Bernanke’s comments.
-The benchmark 10-year U.S. Treasury note was up 1/32, with the yield at 1.6575 percent.
+The benchmark 10-year U.S. Treasury note was up 2/32, the yield at 1.6524 percent.

-Yields initially fell 10 basis points on Spain’s existing 10-year bonds after the auction to 6.2 percent.
-(Additional reporting by Chuck Mikolajczak and Gertrude Chavez-Dreyfuss; Editing by Leslie Adler)
+Yields initially fell 10 basis points on Spain’s existing 10-year bonds after the auction, to 6.2 percent.
+(Additional reporting by Chuck Mikolajczak and Gertrude Chavez-Dreyfuss; Editing by Dan Grebler)